perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 `StreamIntegrationTest` uses [Testcontainers](https://www.testcontainers.org/) to fire up a running instance of Kafka and Schema Registry and runs our application to drop messages on Kafka process them and read the output.
 Check it out a very powerful example.

+## Examples Understanding KStream Windowing

+TODO a table of each event, event timestamp, the window its in and the